Qld contaminated land search

 What is an unexploded ordnance (UXO)?

 UXO may detonate if disturbed, causing a potential safety risk.
-Land affected by UXO requires specialised assessment and management procedures.
+Land that UXO affects requires specialised assessment and management procedures.

 What is an Advisory Note (AN) for unexploded ordnance (UXO)?